manu-123gill/oop/oop.md

 Main class is also called patent class and other class is called base class.When user uses more that one main class,it is called multipal inhetitance.
 # Example
  class Kitkat extand Food {

    public Kitkat(int supply) {

      super(supply):
   }
  public void consume(int amount){

    this.supply -= 2* amount;

    }

    }
+   in example super allow Kitkat to call the Food constractor

+   food constructor fills food properties

+   # Encapsulation
+   By using encspsulation, we can restrict the variable and method assess globally by making it private.
+   1. Declare the class variable as a private.
+   2. Declare the class method as a public.